 - “Cornell University Library Digital Preservation Policy Framework”, Cornell University.

-A glossary provides concise explanations of key concepts and definitions of institutionally specific terms and acronyms used throughout the policy.
-The glossary should be specific to the contents of the policy; any terms that you think would require definition for your intended audience should be included here, and any not used in the policy can be removed.
+A glossary provides concise explanations of key concepts and definitions of institutionally specific terms and acronyms used by the organizations throughout the policy.
+The glossary should be specific to the contents of the policy.
+Any terms that you think would require definition for your intended audience should be included here, and any terms not used in the policy can be removed.

 Authenticity: the quality of digital materials being what they purport to be and free from tampering or corruption.
 Authenticity is composed of identity and integrity (establishing that materials remain complete and unaltered over time).